le0pard/vmail/README.md

 Vmail (**V**alidate E**mail**) check HTML & CSS email template content in search of problematic elements.
 For each it finds, it displays the list of email clients that lack support for it or support it only partially.

+VMail collect the data on support for particular HTML & CSS rules from [Caniemail.com](https://www.caniemail.com/)

 ## Development

 Web app build on top of [middleman](http://middlemanapp.com/).
 To start it in development mode, you need install ruby, node.js, golang and run in terminal: